scipopt/gcg/doc/resources/devs/howtouse/visu-manual.md

     tqdm

-which shows progress bars which can be useful in particular for very large runtime data.\n Finally, for the pricing visualizations, a working LaTeX installation is required, i.e.
+which shows progress bars which can be useful in particular for very large runtime data.\n

+#### LaTeX
+For the pricing visualizations, a working LaTeX installation is required, i.e.

     sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended